Does Car Insurance Cover Injuries to Passengers?

 Ask about MedPay subrogation

-If your MedPay pays your passenger's bills and another driver was at fault, your insurer may pursue the at-fault driver's insurer to recoup those costs.
-This process is called subrogation and doesn't require anything from you.
+If your MedPay pays your passenger's bills and another driver was at fault, your insurer may go after the at-fault driver's insurer to get that money back.
+This process, called subrogation, doesn't require anything from you.

 mglogo icon